michaelpatrickpurcell/castle-of-magic/README.md

 ## Set Up
 test

+## Shrines
+test

+### Regalia
+test

+## The Ritual Spell
+test

-## Scoring
+## Characters
-There are two kinds of characters: basic characters and the Monster.
+There are two kinds of characters, wizards and the Monster.
-Each kind of character scores points in different ways.

-### Basic Characters
+### Wizards
-Each basic character belongs to one of the three factions and is from one of the three countries.
-Each character's affiliations are represented on their character card in the form of a coat of arms.
+Each wizard belongs to one of the three factions and is from one of the three countries.
+Each wizard's affiliations are represented in the form of a coat of arms.

 The shield in a character's coat of arms indicates the country that they are from.
 The supporters (animals either behind or to either side of the shield) in a character's coat of arms indicate the faction that they belong to.

+Each wizard has a set of objectives that is derived from their affiliations.

+  - Three objectives are about which faction controls each of the three countries.
+     - Ensure that your faction controls Kida.
+     - Ensure that your faction controls Marus.
+     - Ensure that your faction controls Sorrell.

+  - One objective is about which faction controls the wizard's home country.
-Each basic character scores one point for each country that their faction controls at the end of the game.
-They score one additional point if their faction controls the country that they are from.
+     - Ensure that your faction controls the country that you are from.

-Each basic character scores one point for each piece of regalia that they control at the end of the game.

-If a basic character is devoured by the Monster, they score zero points.
+  - Three objectives are about which wizard claims each of the regalia.
+Wizards who have been devoured by the Monster cannot claim any of the regalia.
+     - Claim the amulet.
+     - Claim the crown.
+     - Claim the scepter.

+  - One objective is about what happens to the Monster when the ritual spell is cast.
+     - Dominate the Monster.

+At most, a wizard can score 7000 points, 1000 points for accomplishing each of seven different objectives.
+To do so, their faction must rule all three countries (3000 points) which necessarily ensures that their faction controls the country that they are from (1000 points), they must claim two regalia (2000 points), and they must dominate the Monster as a result of the ritual spell (1000 points).

 <!-- ### Cultists
 Each basic character belongs to one of the three clans.
 Cultists do not owe fealty to any of the three countries.
 Instead, cultists worship the Hydra.